-The Company prepares twice a year a detailed investor briefing pack.
-This coincides with the release of the financial statements and includes an outline of the most recent results, a number of key messages relevant to the operation of the Company and key points for the outlook of the business performance.
+The Company prepares, twice a year, a detailed investor briefing pack.
+This coincides with the release of the Annual Report (including the Financial Statements) and includes an outline of the most recent results, a number of key messages relevant to the operation of the Company and key points relating to the outlook of the business.

-The Managing Director (MD), Chief Executive Officer (CEO) and the Chief Financial Officer (CFO) at or around the same time offer to provide presentations to shareholders and / or conduct telephone discussions with shareholders.
+The Managing Director, Chief Executive Officer and the Chief Financial Officer at or around the same time offer to provide presentations to shareholders and / or conduct telephone discussions with shareholders.
 This is an opportunity for all shareholders to ask questions and speak directly with Management.